 Same pose as above only moving the arms above the head to add variety

-Same pose as above only tilting camera slightly for a different composition.
+The same pose as above only tilting the camera slightly for a different composition.

 Remember to get in some photos too, have your husband or even older siblings take a photo with you and your baby.
 Sit close to a window remembering the lighting tips you learned above.

-Practice first with your husband holding baby or an older sibling to see the lighting and look for the little shadow by babies nose.
+Practice first with your husband holding the baby or an older sibling to see the lighting and look for the little shadow by baby’s nose.
 Once you are confident with your lighting switch with your practice partner and have them get some shots of you and your precious baby.

 There is even software available on many smartphones to edit your images (The images I have shown are all unedited but there are many programs available to enhance your images)